America in the King Years: Pillar of Fire

 The second volume, Pillar of Fire: America in the King Years, 1963–65, was published in 1998.
 It covers such events as the Assassination of President Kennedy, the Mississippi Freedom Summer, and King's acceptance of the Nobel Peace Prize.

 At Canaan's Edge

 The final book in the trilogy, At Canaan's Edge: America in the King Years, 1965–1968, was published in 2006.
 Among the subjects it covers are the Selma to Montgomery marches, the 1966 Chicago Open Housing Movement, Dr. King's participation in the Anti-Vietnam War movement, the Watts Riots, and the events leading up to King's assassination.

 It was the winner of the Chicago Tribune's Heartland Prize for Non-Fiction in 2006.

 The King Years: Historic Moments in the Civil Rights Movement

 A one-volume summary of Branch's trilogy, The King Years: Historic Moments in the Civil Rights Movement, was published by Simon & Schuster in 2013.

 HBO miniseries

-In 2010 Oprah Winfrey's production company, Harpo, announced that it would be partnering with HBO to produce a miniseries based on Branch's trilogy, to be written by Robert Schenkkan.
+Although in 2010 Oprah Winfrey's production company, Harpo, announced that it would be partnering with HBO to produce a miniseries based on Branch's trilogy, to be written by Robert Schenkkan, the series has not yet been filmed.